Search

 Not only do we tend to have more objects overall than any previous generation.
 We also have elaborate digital identities.

 It might seem like a small thing at first glance.
-But in reality, having multiple email accounts and social media profiles on several platforms takes up mental space.
-Managing it all can and does lead to digital amnesia.
+But in reality, having multiple email accounts and social media profiles on several platforms takes up tons of mental space.
+Managing where we’ve placed our information on computers or in the cloud can and often does lead to digital amnesia.

 digital products